sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 2. The application busy state system where UI elements such as buttons and tools are automatically enabled and disabled when Tasks are running.
 Task execution can also be coordinated with critical phases such as view creation and application shutdown.

-3. Queued Tasks are enlisted in the frameworkís diagnostic facilities, when enabled.
+3. Queued Tasks are enlisted in the framework‚Äôs diagnostic facilities, when enabled.
 This lets developers monitor the sequence of running Tasks, the functions Tasks are executing, and the duration of execution.
 This kind of information is invaluable in debugging and performance analysis.

 **Acceptable cases for using Task.Run**

-There are cases where the use of Task.Run is ok, such as when executing independent background operations consisting entirely of managed codeóso long as the particular managed components in use do not have thread affinity.
+There are cases where the use of Task.Run is ok, such as when executing independent background operations consisting entirely of managed code‚Äîso long as the particular managed components in use do not have thread affinity.
 The developer takes full responsibility for handling cancellation, displaying progress, enabling/disabling the UI appropriately, coordinating operations, and handling logical conflicts.

 ##Progress and Cancelation
 Asynchronous methods may sometimes accept a Progressor argument, an object which is used by the caller to configure the progress dialog and cancellation settings, and to coordinate communication between the caller and callee.
 Asynchronous methods which are not cancelable take a Progressor class while cancelable methods take a CancelableProgressor class.

-Progressor objects follow the pattern established by Microsoftís CancelationToken, and cannot be created directly; instead, the developer must create a ProgressorSource or CancelableProgressorSource.
+Progressor objects follow the pattern established by Microsoft‚Äôs CancelationToken, and cannot be created directly; instead, the developer must create a ProgressorSource or CancelableProgressorSource.

-The ìsourceî objects let you configure how the progressor will handle progress without exposing these settings to external code which might access the progressor.
+The ‚Äúsource‚Äù objects let you configure how the progressor will handle progress without exposing these settings to external code which might access the progressor.
 The ProgressorSource object exposes the following constructors:

 ```C#
   public ProgressorSource(Action<Progressor> callback)